Updated May 2020

 Because we (the experts) know what we are doing, it is important you trust us.
 Trust your wedding planner, your vendors, and anybody else that can make your life a little easier on your wedding day.
 We are here to help!!

 Details, Details, Details

 But when will you see each other for the first time?
-Well, that is up to you… or if you trust us, we can give you another option.
+Well, that is up to you… It could be when you walk down the aisle.
+Or if you trust me, I can give you another option.

 Having a First Look Before the Ceremony